AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

 2. Marking a restaurant as not visited while all restaurants are being shown

-    * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: 'unmark 1' <br>
        Expected: First restaurant is marked as not visited.
 Details of the unmarked restaurant shown in the status